Testing the Addition of a Blood Pressure Medication, Carvedilol, to HER-2 Targeted Therapy for Metastatic Breast Cancer to Prevent Cardiac Toxicity

 18 Years and older, Male and Female

-This phase III trial studies how well carvedilol works in preventing cardiac toxicity in patients with human epidermal growth factor receptor (HER)-2-positive breast cancer that has spread to other places in the body.
-A beta-blocker, such as carvedilol, is used to treat heart failure and high blood pressure, and it may prevent the heart from side effects of chemotherapy.
+This phase III trial studies compares prophylactic beta blocker therapy with carvedilol versus no prophylaxis in preventing cardiac toxicity in patients with human epidermal growth factor receptor (HER)-2-positive breast cancer that has spread to other places in the body (metastatic).
+A beta-blocker, such as carvedilol, is used to treat heart failure and high blood pressure, and it may protect the heart from the side effects of chemotherapy.

 IV.
 To establish and prospectively collect a predefined panel of baseline core cardiovascular measures and develop a predictive model of cardiac dysfunction.

 V. To evaluate the rate of cardiac dysfunction in an observational arm consisting of individuals otherwise eligible for the study except for use of beta blockers, angiotensin receptor blocker (ARB), or angiotensin converting enzyme (ACE) inhibitors for other medical reasons.

 VI.
 To compare the local and central reads of left ventricular ejection fraction (LVEF) and strain and assess if strain changes can predict drop in ejection fraction.

 VII.
 Assess if strain can be used in the community as a marker of cardiotoxicity.